 What is forró?
-Posted by carol on May 30, 2019 in Brazilian Profile, Culture, Customs, Customs, Entertainment, Entertainment, History, Music, Music, Video
+Posted by carol on May 30, 2019 in Brazilian Profile, Culture, Customs, Entertainment, Music, Video

 That Brazil is a país enorme (huge country) with continental dimensions, needless to say, but as vast as its size is the diversity and cultural richness of its povo (people).
 From North to South and East to West, each of the 27 estados (states) that make up Brazil have its own cultural identity and together they form a variety of traditions, accents and typically Brazilian cuisines.
 However, there is always something that unites and overcomes the barriers of regions.
 If samba became the most characteristic and widespread musical style of Brazil, we can say that along with it is another typical Brazilian rhythm, that originated in the nordeste (northeastern) region of the country: forró.
 If you like music and would like to understand a bit more about this typically Northeastern style, you are in the right place.